askiiart/gregory/docs/config-reference.md

   - If you just want to run stuff, you don't need this, but it's *highly* recommended as it allows you to filter your logs.
 - `revision` (string): A revision id for the job, such as a version number for a compilation script
   - Default is `1`
-- `threads` (integer): The maximum number of vCPUs/threads to dedicate to a job; this can be a fractional number
+- `threads` (float): The maximum number of vCPUs/threads to dedicate to a job; this can be a fractional number
   - Set this as less than or equal to the max number of threads the thing you're running will use
   - See `--cpus` in the [`podman run` docs](https://docs.podman.io/en/latest/markdown/podman-run.1.html#cpus)
   - *Root may be required for this argument*